 European Union Phasing Out Passport Stamps, Going Digital

-In the coming months, the European Union will be changing its entry process for foreigners, and I imagine people will have mixed feelings about this.
+The European Union is working toward changing its entry process for foreigners, and I imagine people will have mixed feelings about this.
+I first wrote about this several weeks ago, but wanted to provide an update, as this has now been delayed indefinitely.

 European Union replacing passport stamps with biometrics

-On November 10, 2024, the European Union will be introducing its new electronic Entry/Exit System (EES) for foreign visitors.
+The European Union plans to introduce its new electronic Entry/Exit System (EES) for foreign visitors.
 With this, visitors from most countries will no longer get their passports stamped.

 Instead, under the new system, foreign visitors entering the European Union will have their fingerprints and face scanned digitally upon entry.
 That biometric data will then be used to confirm a visitor’s entry and exit from the European Union.